pavopax/python/modules/README.md

   * `robust_evaluate.py`

-	 **A quick way to robustly evalute signal in a classificaton task.**
+	 **A quick way to robustly evaluate signal in a classification task.**

-     Given X, y, this script runs a Logistic Regression (balanced weights) and evaluates it with nested, repeated cross-valdiation.
+     Given X, y, this script runs a Logistic Regression (balanced weights) and evaluates it with nested, repeated cross-validation.

 	 Useful for smaller data (less than hundreds of records) and potentially lots of features (use `--add_pca "yes"`), to quickly identify if there is